hanzla-anjum016/hanzla-anjum016/README.md

 ## 🚀 About Me
-Hanzla Anjum is young and passionate Python coder, who has a good command in Python, HTML, CSS.
-Also, He is an enthusiastic techie.
+I am a young and passionate Python coder, i have a good command in Python, HTML, CSS.
+Also, I am an enthusiastic techie.
 For more information, you can contact me via mail and social media.

 ## 🔗 Links
 [![portfolio](https://img.shields.io/badge/my_portfolio-000?style=for-the-badge&logo=ko-fi&logoColor=white)](https://hanzlaanjum0012.pythonanywhere.com/)